PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 | Raspberry Pi 3 | `raspberrypi3-mbl` |

-##### Creating multiple build directories
+##### Creating build directories

 The build scripts by default create and use a build directory under the current working directory.
 An alternative build directory can be specified using the `--builddir` option to `run-me.sh`:
 ```
+mkdir /path/to/my-build-dir
 ./mbl-tools/build-mbl/run-me.sh --builddir /path/to/my-build-dir
 ```

 It is mandatory to use different build directories for each target device build.
+It is recommended that the build directory will include the platform name.
+All intermediate artifacts including build/error logs will be stored into this directory.

 ##### Building Artifacts